Val Grande National Park: History

 Shepherds populated Val Grande since at least the 13th century, and the timber production was active since the 15th century.
 However, at the end of World War II all population left the area, following the actions of German troops against the Italian resistance in the area in June 1944.
 The idea to create a national park in Val Grande dates back to 1953.
 In 1967, the area was designated a Strict Nature Reserve and became the first conservation area with this status in the Italian Alps.
 In 1974, the Association Italia Nostra developed a detailed plan to establish a national park, and, in the 1980s, the preparation started.
 The park was established on March 2, 1992.
 On June 24, 1998 the area of the park was extended.

 Tourism

 As of 2012, the park had three visitor centers (located in Santa Maria Maggiore, Cossogno, and Premosello-Chiovenda), two museums, and a number of nature itineraries, which should be followed accompanied by a guide.
+The park is also frequently visited for its hiking trails, such as the Bove Path.